-Solid-state drives are the most popular permanent storage devices in the computer market.
+Solid-state drives have become the most popular permanent storage devices in our computers.
 Hard Drives are still available, but they are no longer very popular as primary storage devices.
-SSDs are perfect as the primary drive for operating systems and software installation.
+SSDs are ideal as primary drives due to their higher speeds and lower latency.
 However, hard drives are suitable for archival storage and high data volumes, but with a compromise to the performance.

 Hard Drives are still selling in the consumer market, and there are significant reasons why.
 Hard Drives are still considered the best for archival storage, surveillance systems, and other applications where storage capacity is more important than performance.
 However, HDDs can never compete with solid-state drives in terms of read/write performance and latency.
-SSDs have taken over the market because they fill the gap for a fast-paced storage medium for not only computers but also laptops and smartphones.
+SSDs have taken over the market because they fill the gap for a fast-paced storage medium, not only for computers but also for laptops and smartphones.

 Working Basics of SSDs

 SSDs use NAND flash memory to store data.
-The memory cells are made up of transistors, not normal ones, but with an extra layer of floating gate or charge trap at the base.
+The memory cells are composed of transistors, not ordinary ones, but with an additional layer of a floating gate or charge trap at their base.
 This is what a floating gate cell and charge trap flash cell look like.

 The SATA drives, on the other hand, connect to the system generally through the chipset.
 The highest SATA version, i.e., SATA-3, offers the practical bandwidth of 600 MB/s, which is suitable for everyday tasks but may cause bottlenecks on high-end computers.